What are THE MAIN DIFFERENCES between an A student & a C student in terms of

 Can somebody tell me what the main differences between cable and satellite television are?I need to know in order to make what seems to be a hard decision to me.

-What are the main differences between Apple computers and PCs?
+What are the main differences between rugby and football?American football not soccer.

 Copyright © 2018 HubPages Inc. and respective owners.
 Other product and company names shown may be trademarks of their respective owners.
 HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.